tye-exe/CogWorks/README.md

 ## Translators Wanted!

 If you are willing to help by translating the plugin language file into any new languages (for past versions or the current version).
-Please join the discord server and ping @IWantToTranslate [discord](https://discord.gg/3CC6kVcdQH)
+Please join the [discord server](https://discord.gg/3CC6kVcdQH) and ping @IWantToTranslate.